Michigan Social Studies Standards

 The Market Economy

 Scarcity, Choice, Opportunity Costs, Incentives – using examples, explain how scarcity, choice, opportunity costs, and incentives affect decisions made by households, businesses, and governments.
-Lesson – Why is there Scarcity?
+Lesson – Why Is There Scarcity?

 Lesson – Opportunity Cost